top of page

 The Loyalties That Layer On Top

-Layered onto this are loyalties that cannot always align.
+Layered on top of this are loyalties that do not always align.
 Client needs, team realities, peer expectations, and mission commitments each make legitimate claims on a leader’s judgment.
 These loyalties often align, but not always.
 When they diverge, leaders face choices with no clear right answer.

 This is the natural consequence of leading in environments where expertise, purpose, and influence are distributed rather than centralised.